-[Heading amended by No. 84 of 2004 s.
+[Heading amended: No. 84 of 2004 s.
 82.]

 5. Accused refused bail may be detained in authorised hospital

 (1) This section applies if under the Bail Act 1982 a judicial officer refuses to grant bail to an accused.

 (2) The judicial officer may make a hospital order in respect of the accused if the officer reasonably suspects —